mdwcrft/mdwcrft.github.io/_portfolio/optimizing-power-grids.md

 The aims and objectives are:

-I. Serve village sized community with variable energy requirements
+1. Serve village sized community with variable energy requirements
-  i.
-Supply at least 600 people
+  - Supply at least 600 people
-  ii.
-Supply enough power for conventional white goods (Refrigerator, freezer, etc.) defined as 2kWh/day/household iii.
-Supply both residential and commercial loads with realistic load profiles II.
-Achieve a low cost that is in line with regional income.
+  - Supply enough power for conventional white goods (Refrigerator, freezer, etc.) defined as 2kWh/day/household
+  - Supply both residential and commercial loads with realistic load profiles
+2. Achieve a low cost that is in line with regional income.
-  i.
-Net present cost (NPC) of less than $200,000 for whole system ii.
-Levelised cost of energy (LCOE) of less than $0.3/kWh III.
-Achieve a stable supply with high efficiency and power quality
+  - Net present cost (NPC) of less than $200,000 for whole system
+  - Levelised cost of energy (LCOE) of less than $0.3/kWh
+3. Achieve a stable supply with high efficiency and power quality
-  i.
-Load connection at 230V 50Hz AC ii.
-Load factor of over 40% iii.
-Unmet load of less than 10%
+  - Load connection at 230V 50Hz AC
+  - Load factor of over 40%
+  - Unmet load of less than 10%
-IV.
-Analysis and selection of optimal storage solution
+4. Analysis and selection of optimal storage solution
-  i.
-Literature review of low cost energy storage solutions ii.
-Optimization of storage technology in HOMER to determine size
+  - Literature review of low cost energy storage solutions
+  - Optimization of storage technology in HOMER to determine size
-V. Analysis and selection of optimal control and dispatch methods
+5. Analysis and selection of optimal control and dispatch methods
-  i.
-Literature review of control methods ii.
-Analyse qualities of grid for control selection iii.
-Selection of low cost control method directly deployable within existing system structure VI.
-Minimal carbon dioxide emissions
+  - Literature review of control methods
+  - Analyse qualities of grid for control selection
+  - Selection of low cost control method directly deployable within existing system structure
+6. Minimal carbon dioxide emissions
-  i.
-Purely renewable energy sources ii.
-Locally sourced materials where available
+  - Purely renewable energy sources
+  - Locally sourced materials where available

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1ViAzRYH8d6MTjHuasridF5F95Fo" width="640" height="480"></iframe>